n8cha/n8cha.github.io/about.md

 I drink crappy coffee, ride motorbikes, and build software.

-I'm currently a Product Manager at [Foundation AI](https://fdtn.ai/) researching solutions for AI supply chain security risks.
+I'm currently a Product Manager at [Foundation AI](https://fdtn.ai/).
 More professional info is available on my [LinkedIn](https://www.linkedin.com/in/thisisnathanchang/).

 This site is still in progress --- things might move around.